nedp/comp90020-uno/README.md

 We claim that, subject to the stated assumptions, the system will recover from any combination of process crashes and process additions so long as at least one original process survives.
+This is significant because a traditional weakness of ring based mutual exclusion is that it does not tolerate a single crash failure.

 ###  WebRTC